SquashConsulting/SquashReader/README.md

 # Squash Reader

-Squash Reader is a modern, federalized, collaborative RSS Reader that you can host yourself.
+Squash Reader is a modern, federated, collaborative RSS Reader that you can host yourself.